Giftbit/lightrail-stripe-integration-sample-webapp/php/README.md

 # Lightrail Stripe Sample PHP Web App

 This project demonstrates how to use Lightrail and Stripe to create an account, add credit to an account, and use the account credit on Stripe checkout.
-It uses the [PHP Lightrail-Stripe Integration Library](https://github.com/Giftbit/lightrail-stripe-php).
+It uses the [PHP Lightrail client](https://github.com/Giftbit/lightrail-client-php) and the [PHP Lightrail-Stripe Integration Library](https://github.com/Giftbit/lightrail-stripe-php).

 The concepts used by this demo are covered in the use-case document [https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/account-credits.md](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/account-credits.md).
 It's worth scanning that document before continuing.